Kaeleigh/secdevops_takehome/README.md

 Our expectations are:

 * There is no time limit or due date, though we expect this may take at least a couple days to accomplish and test.
-An honorarium will be provided as compesation for this work, paid upon receipt of the deliverables outlined below.
+An honorarium will be provided as compensation for this work, paid upon receipt of the deliverables outlined below.
 * This is a skills test and a way to demonstrate your talents, so we do not expect the finished product to be production ready.
 Loose ends, hard coded things, hacks to save time, all acceptable, though bonus points if you highlight those in your code and your writeup and talk through a bit how you'd make them production ready.
 * That said, we do expect to be able to run your work ourselves to see what you've done and how it functions.
 * Your work should be licensed in a way that allows us to examine the code you wrote and run it so we can test out its functions for the purposes of our hiring process.
 We do not need ownership or the right to run it in production, though a permissive open source license like MIT would be fine here too.